 "We are currently discussing with BEIS the most practical and cost-effective low carbon solution for oil heated homes going forward.
 We believe this to be a liquid biofuel.
 With a biofuel replacement for kerosene currently being actively developed, we hope very soon to be able to allay any concerns over whether oil boilers should be installed as part of fuel poverty initiatives such as ECO.

-"Once a suitable biofuel solution becomes available, we propose a government supported scheme to replace the estimated 400,000 ‘zombie' oil boiler still in use with modern, high efficiency boilers a move which would immediately reduce fuel bills and carbon emissions by up to 20%.
+"Once a suitable biofuel solution becomes available, we propose a government supported scheme to replace the estimated 400,000 ‘zombie' oil boilers still in use with modern, high efficiency boilers - a move which would immediately reduce fuel bills and carbon emissions by up to 20%.
 The upgrade would be free for those eligible for ECO with priority and higher subsidies being made available to struggling households."

 OFTEC endorses the emphasis the revised ECO3 scheme has placed on insulation as an important overall step towards improving energy efficiency and therefore reducing fuel bills and carbon emissions.
 But in practice, this may again be of limited benefit for the rural fuel poor.